ugeorge/CoInSyDe/README.md

 This guide is temporary and is subject to change.
 Better watch the API for the latest changes.

+### Project Configuration

+**UPDATE:** the *nix load schema was dropped in favor of local configurations.
+Usage of system paths have been discontinued, at least until the tool is more stable.

+When invoked, `coinsyde` will recursively search current folder, then parents for a configuration file `coinsyde.yaml` until it reaches the home or root folder.
+Whatever configuration entries are found in this file will override the default global configuration found in `$HOME/.coinsyde/global.yaml`

+To

 ### Notation

 The tool recognizes `XML`, `JSON` and `YAML` files.
 Any input file needs to carry the same information, but in the format specific to its markup language.
 Check any tutorial on moving from one format to another, e.g. [this one](https://www.csestack.org/yaml-vs-json-vs-xml-difference/).
 Notable differences: